Scaffold-Stark/speedrunstark/README.md

 ---

 🚀 Go ahead and re-deploy your contracts with `yarn deploy --reset` and test your front-end to see if you can add collateral.

+> 💡 **Testing Tip:** Remember to use a **second account** (not the deployer/owner account) for testing user functionality.
+You can create a second account by opening a private/incognito browser window or connecting a different wallet.

 On the right side of the screen you will see a three icon menu.
 Hover the top icon to make the collateral menu appear.